Columbia Icefield Adventure: Tickets and Tips

 Whether you’re into photography or just soaking up the scenery, the Skywalk is a fantastic way to end your Columbia Icefield Adventure.
 When you are done here, you board a bus, which takes you back to the Glacier Discovery Centre.

 The price of the Columbia Icefield Adventure fluctuates a little bit, depending on how far in advance you make your reservation.
-If you book at least 2 weeks in advance, the base price of this tour is $116 for adults and $75 for kids.
-If you book your tickets within the 2 week window, the price goes up the closer you are to the date of your tour.
+If you book at least two weeks in advance, the base price of this tour is around $126 for adults and $82 for kids.
+If you book your tickets within the two week window, prices usually increase as your tour date gets closer.

 To increase your chances of getting the best price and departure times for your tour, book your Columbia Icefield Adventure tickets as early as possible.